 Children who meet the developmental expectations outlined in the Wisconsin Model Early Learning Standards will be prepared to master Wisconsin's Model Academic Standards.

 Telephone: (262) 835 - 4069 ext.
 131

 My name is Betsy Griffiths, and I am one of the special education teachers at North Cape.
 I grew up in the suburbs of Chicago but I have been living in Wisconsin since graduating from Carthage College in 2007.
 I I feel very fortunate to be working at North Cape and with such an excellent staff.
 My goal is to support each of my students as they grow and learn both socially and academically.
 In my free time I enjoy traveling, reading and walking my dog.

 Telephone: (262) 835 - 4069 ext.
 126

-Hello Everyone!
-My name is Brianna Visalda and I am so excited to start my teaching career at North Cape Elementary School as the middle school Special Education Teacher.
+Hello, my name is Brianna Visalda and I am one of the special education teachers here at North Cape Elementary School.
 I graduated from the University of Wisconsin- Whitewater with my undergraduate degree in Special Education in May 2019.
-When I am not at school, you can find me spending time with my family, playing with my dog or doing arts and crafts.
 I grew up attending Raymond School, so I was ecstatic to find myself working at a small town school!
-I am looking forward to a fantastic first year and to grow at the Best School on the Planet!
+When I am not at school, you can find me reading and hanging out with my family.
+I am looking forward to a fantastic year at the Best School on the Planet!